-During 2006, the Moab UMTRA Project performed significant remediation projects on adjacent U.S.191 and Policaro properties as well as the pump inlet and pond areas.
-The contaminated soil was surface contamination probably originating from a windblown source.
+During 2007, the Moab UMTRA Project performed remediation projects on adjacent US-191 utility lines and future DOE loadout facility and near SR-279.
+The contaminated soil was surface contamination probably originating from a windblown source and uranium ore.
 Excavated contaminated soil was transported to the tailings pile for future removal to the permanent disposal site.
 As soils are remediated, DOE is replanting native plant communities in those areas.
-The contaminated footprint at the Moab Site was reduced by an additional 53 acres in 2006 for a total of 78 acres since the start of soil remediation.
+The contaminated footprint at the Moab Site and adjacent properties was reduced by an additional 32 acres in 2007 for a total of 105 acres since the start of soil remediation.
 Areas included in the DOE site acreage numbers include RRM cleanup plus areas where supplemental standards have been applied.
-In addition to the acreage on the DOE site, approximately 24 acres of RRM were remediated on an adjacent private (Policaro) property.